uozrobotics/hackathon2025_ws/doc/challenge.md

 However, the robot interface will stay the same.

 You don't have to develop a solution capable of solving every challenge.
-In fact, you can pilot the robot manually whenever you like.
-However, there will be a penalty when calculating the score.
+The difficulty level will increase progressively.

 ## Details of the different steps

 ### Follow a path

-We provide the path that the robot have to follow throughout the challenge.
+We provide a reference path that the robot have to follow throughout the challenge.
 This path passes through the farm plot, a building and a sloping area.
+You don't need to follow this path precisely, but you do need to stay within an interval around it.
+It is therefore possible to calculate more optimized trajectory to save time and improve your score.
+However, if the trajectory leaves the interval, this will result in a penalty on the score.

-The trajectory does not exactly fit the crop rows in the plot.
+The path does not follow the crop fields.
 As a result, following perfectly the absolute path will lead to crushing plants of interest.
+You can generate a more precise path using the survey file provided.
+For more information about this file, please refer to [this documentation](doc/plots_surveying.md).

 We also provide some ROS nodes:
 * `robot_to_world_localisation` to fuse odometry, GNSS and IMU using a Kalman filter
 * `path_matching` to compute the lateral and angular deviation to the path